Learn to Hunt

 Contact Information by County

 DES MOINES – The DNR Air Quality Bureau has the following draft permits up for review.
-The permits help protect Iowans’ health and air quality.
-DNR’s permitting staff review each permit application to ensure facilities comply with state and federal air quality requirements.
-We encourage public comments on draft permits, providing help on how to make effective comments.
-Submit written comments to the assigned permit writer before 4:30 p.m. on the last day of the comment period.
+The permits help protect Iowans’ health and the air where we live.
+DNR’s permitting staff review the applications to ensure facilities comply with state and federal air quality standards.
+The public has the right and is encouraged to comment on draft permits.
 DNR considers public comments before finalizing the permits.
+Submit comments in writing to the assigned permit writer before 4:30 p.m. on the last day of the public comment period.

-DNR engineers review and issue construction permits to facilities before they build new or modify existing sources of air pollution.
-The public may review the following air quality construction permits available online at www.iowadnr.gov/airpermitsearch OR through the EASY Air Public Inquiry Portal and then click the Public Notice tab.
+DNR engineers review and issue construction permits to facilities before they build new or modified sources of air pollution.
+The public may review the following air quality construction permits available online at www.iowadnr.gov/airpermitsearch.